CircleCI-Public/cimg-python/README.md

 ## How This Image Works

-This image contains the Python programming language as well as pip, pipenv, and poetry.
+This image contains the Python programming language as well as pip, pipenv, poetry and uv.
 The interpreter is provided via pyenv allowing you to change the Python version during a build as well.

 ### Variants